-cheap skate frugal shopper, I purchase almost all of my socks and underwear from budget supermarkets opting for whatever socks seems study enough to last a while.
+cheapskate frugal shopper, I purchase almost all of my socks and underwear from budget supermarkets opting for whatever socks seem sturdy enough to last a while.
 So when Soxsmith asked me to review some technical motorcycle socks, I was very interested to see how they stacked up and if they’re really worth the extra outlay.
 Yep, I must be getting old to appreciate being given socks…

-The socks are of artificial fibre makeup (DRYTEX and Schoeller Polycolon), but are cleverly designed to be anti-bacterial, breathable, comfortable in varying temperatures and keep moisture at bay.
+The socks are of artificial fibre makeup (DRYTEX and Schoeller Polycolon) but are cleverly designed to be anti-bacterial, breathable, comfortable in varying temperatures and keep moisture at bay.
 What this means is you don’t get sweaty or smelly feet.
 Even when out on the bike all day, from chilly morning through warm afternoons to long evenings, I had no bother from my feet and could just concentrate on riding.
-And when the boots finally come off, that usual pong is noticeable absent much to relief of my wife.
-Definitely a bonus to keep expensive boots in tip top condition and avoid being the smelly anti-social pariah.
+And when the boots finally come off, that usual pong is noticeable absent much to the relief of my wife.
+Definitely, a bonus to keep expensive boots in tip-top condition and avoid being the smelly anti-social pariah.

-Overall I’ve been very impressed by these sock, definitely a revelation to the use a more premium technical socks.
-Which when you do compare prices for similar technical socks, £16 a pair is actually pretty competitive placed.
+Overall I’ve been very impressed by these socks, definitely a revelation to the use of more premium technical socks.
+Which when you do compare prices for similar technical socks, £16 a pair is actually pretty competitively priced.
 Yes, they are a big step up in price from generic supermarket socks, but you really do get what you pay for.
 The ability to prevent sweat and odour is well worth the money for healthy feet and maintaining good relations with partners.
 I for one will certainly be investing in a few more pairs.